eralpkaraduman/card-quest/article/presentation.md

 React Native for Web is a compatibility layer between React DOM and React Native.
 It can be used in new and existing apps, web-only and multi-platform apps.
 React Native for Web uses React DOM to accurately render React Native compatible JavaScript code in a web browser.

+### Why do this with react-native
+There are other platforms like Flutter that has web target already.
+Which is canvas/webgl based.
+Kind of overkill for most cases.
+Doesn't feel like a website with regular dom elements etc.
+Not so accessible and seo friendly.
+React-native-web ends up being a normal web app.

 ### How to add web target to react-native
 when you create a react-native app it comes with ios and android support by default